nviennot/jd-core-java/README.md

 License
 -------

-JD-Core-java is released under the MIT license.
+JD-Core-java is released under the GPLv3 License.

-JD-IntelliJ is free for non-commercial use.
-This means that JD-IntelliJ shall not be included or embedded into commercial software products.
-Nevertheless, this project may be freely used for personal needs in a commercial or non-commercial environments.
+JD-Core, JD-GUI & JD-Eclipse are open source projects released under the GPLv3 License.